-Since June 2014, high-level representatives of seven stakeholder organisations are members of the EU platform on Coexistence between People and Large Carnivores launched by the European Commission.
+Since June 2014, high-level representatives of seven stakeholder organisations are members of the EU Platform on Coexistence between People and Large Carnivores launched by the European Commission.
 They signed an agreement on the key principles of engagement in the activities of the Platform.
-In the following all eight stakeholder organisations are presented.
+In the following all seven stakeholder organisations are presented.
 Their represented members are to be found on their webpages below.

-The European Federation of Associations for Hunting and Conservation (FACE) was founded in 1977.
-It represents the interests of Europe’s 7 million hunters as an international non-profit-making non-governmental organisation (INGO).
-This makes FACE the largest democratically representative body for hunters in the world and is probably one of the largest European civil society organisations.
-FACE is made up of its Members: national hunters’ associations from 35 European countries including the EU-28.
-FACE also has 4 Associate Members and has its Secretariat in Brussels.
-FACE upholds the principle of sustainable use, has been a member of the International Union for Conservation of Nature (IUCN) since 1987, and more recently of Wetlands International.
-FACE works with its partners on a range of hunting-related issues, from international conservation agreements to local implementations with the aim of sustaining hunting across Europe.
+Established in 1977, FACE represents the interests of Europe’s 7 million hunters as an international non-profit-making non-governmental organisation (INGO).
+This makes FACE the largest democratically representative body for hunters in the world and probably one of the largest European civil society organisations.
+FACE is made up of its Members: national hunters’ associations from 36 European countries including the EU-28.
+FACE also has 7 Associate Members and has its Secretariat in Brussels.
+FACE upholds the principle of sustainable use and has been a member of the International Union for Conservation of Nature (IUCN) since 1987.
+FACE works with its partners on a range of hunting-related matters, from international conservation agreements to local implementation issues with the aim of sustaining hunting across Europe.

-During its 87 years of existence, CIC has gained global recognition as an international, politically independent advisory body in the conservation of wildlife resources.
+During its nearly 90 years of existence, CIC has gained global recognition as an international, politically independent advisory body in the conservation of wildlife resources.
 Through its three Divisions (Policy and Law, Applied Science, Culture), the CIC promotes the principle of sustainable use as a vital tool for ecosystem conservation in international policy development.
 The CIC carries out projects, formulates recommendations and organises scientific conferences related to specific aspects of wildlife conservation and use as well as hunting traditions.
 The CIC works together with other leading wildlife conservation organisations such as IUCN through the Collaborative Partnership on Sustainable Wildlife Management (CPW) which brings global focus to the subject of sustainable use of wildlife resources.
-With headquarters in Hungary, the CIC is active in 84 countries and includes in its membership, Governments, Associations and Universities as well as Experts and Private Individuals from all over the email@example.com
+With headquarters in Hungary, the CIC is active in over 80 countries and includes in its membership governments, associations and universities as well as experts and private individuals from all over the email@example.com